-Our school procedures for safeguarding students will be in line with national guidance and the Camden Student Protection Procedures under the auspices of the Camden Safeguarding Children Partnership (CSCP).
+Our school procedures for safeguarding students will be in line with national guidance and the Cambridgeshire Student Protection Procedures under the auspices of the Cambridgeshire Local Safeguarding Students Board (LSCB).
 We will ensure that:

-- We have a Designated Safeguarding Lead (Groups Coordinator Paula Toledo ptoledo@lsi.edu - 02074676500) who undertakes regular training (a minimum of two days every two years) in Safeguarding, Student Protection and Inter-Agency working and has successfully completed a Safeguarding Students, Designated Person, level 3 training programme. - The DSL will liaise with local statutory students' agencies as appropriate. - All members of staff, accommodation providers, volunteers & staff from external & supply agencies are aware that she is the Designated Safeguarding Lead, responsible for student protection matters.

-Mark Lane School Director (mlane@lsi.edu - 02074676500) is the alternate Designated Safeguarding Lead, responsible for Safeguarding in Paula's absence.
-He has successfully completed a Safeguarding Students, Designated Person, level 3 training programme with English UK.
-They will undertake regular training in Safeguarding, Student Protection and Inter-Agency working for at least two days every two years.

-Safer recruitment practices will be followed at all times for in-house staff:

-- All members of staff with regular unsupervised access to students are subject to enhanced DBS clearance. - Identity checks include sight of original passport, qualifications, utility bill, bank statement and driving license. - Two references are sought and checked, gaps on CVs investigated and selfdeclarations signed.
-To Whom It May Concern are not accepted. - Potential staff are advised that we are a safer recruiter and that these steps will be taken. - Enhanced DBS are housed securely online.
-There is also a single centralised register of all staff, including supply staff.
-Please see LSI Safer Recruitment Policy 2018 for full details.
+- We have a Designated Safeguarding Lead (Academic Manager Agnes Gulczynska) who undertakes regular training (a minimum of two days every two years) in Safeguarding, Student Protection and Inter-Agency working and has successfully completed a Safeguarding Students, Designated Person, level 3 training programme. - She will liaise with local statutory students' agencies as appropriate. - All members of staff, accommodation providers, volunteers & staff from external & supply agencies are aware that she is the Designated Safeguarding Lead, responsible for student protection matters. - Phil Scherb is the alternate Designated Safeguarding Lead, responsible for Safeguarding in Agnes Gulczynska's absence.
+He has successfully completed a Safeguarding Students, Designated Person, level 3 training programme with the NSPCC.
+He will undertake regular training in Safeguarding, Student Protection and Inter-Agency working for at least two days every two years. - Safer recruitment practices will be followed at all times for in-house staff: - All members of staff with regular unsupervised access to students are subject to enhanced DBS clearance. - Identity checks include sight of original passport, qualifications, utility bill, bank statement and driving license. - Two references are sought and checked, gaps on CVs investigated and self- declarations signed.
+To Whom It May Concern are not accepted.